Menolas/affinage-test/README.md

 # affinage-test

-testing task for affinage храню как пример дебильнейшего тестового задания
+## Description

+testing task for Affinage company - keeping it here as an example of most idiotic and head ache giving design ever